QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### ArrayList<E>: dynamic array

 Arrays have a fixed size.
-An `ArrayList` is a datastructure that behaves like an array, but has a variable size as it automatically resizes itself.
+An `ArrayList` is a data structure that behaves like an array, but has a variable size as it automatically resizes itself.

 A few methods were added such as: